min4builder/lakec/doc/compiler.md

     expr.property /* also works with pointers to structs and unions */ [[]int](1, 2, 3) /* struct and array literals */
     if(cond) 1 else 2 /* instead of ternary operator */
+    /* break, continue, goto and return are expressions */

 ## Built-in functions and macros